EDWARD CULLEN (Robert Pattinson), Twilight (2008)

 FAVORITE PREY: Waify, androgynous dudes like David Bowie. —Marc Bernardin

-LESTAT DE LIONCOURT (Tom Cruise)
+LESTAT DE LIONCOURT (Tom Cruise), Interview With the Vampire (1994)

 Anne Rice’s most captivating character made his big screen debut with Tom Cruise doing the honors.
 And while even Rice was a little put off by his casting, Cruise brought just the right amount of playful, venal insouciance to this immortal brat prince of darkness.